-UsableNet's Research team reveals the most targeted regions and industries for ADA Web Accessibility related law suits in 2018.
+UsableNet's Research team reveals the most targeted regions and industries for ADA Web Accessibility-related lawsuits 2018.

-UsableNet's research team has complied and published the below Infographic after tracking court cases for the last 12 months.
-The Infographic and supporting descriptions below help illustrate the significant increase in the number of cases along with the geographic and industry focus of private legal actions.
-It has been produced to help the industry as a whole communicate the growing importance and urgency that companies should take with regard to planning and implementing best practices to ensure digital inclusion for all.
+UsableNet's research team has compiled and tracked ADA digital accessibility court cases for the last 12 months.
+Keep reading to learn about our findings including the significant increase in the number of cases and the geographic and industry focus of private legal actions.
+We hope to help communicate the growing importance and urgency of planning and implementing digital accessibility best practices.

 Highlights from the report below:

-- In the first half of 2018, there were a total of 1,054 cases reported which is nearly double the number of reported cases in the second half of 2017.
+• In the first half of 2018, there were a total of 1,054 cases reported, nearly double the number of reported cases in the second half of 2017.

-- There are two main geographic locations where the majority of cases are being filed: New York and Florida.
+• There are two main geographic locations where most cases are being filed: New York and Florida.

-- With over 400 law firms defending the cases, there are six top law firms who defend 25% of the reported cases.
+• With over 400 law firms defending the cases, six top law firms defend 25% of the reported cases.

 To read the full text-only version of this report, scroll down past the image below.